m-farmer/algorithmPracticeQs/README.md

 # algorithmPracticeQs
 Prompts and solutions for algos in JavaScript

+### Organization 📚

+Two separate folders: one for prompts alone, one for the solutions!